 His voice trailed off … the only sound was the dying fire falling in on itself.
 For the longest time, no one said anything.

 “Hemi long wea nao?”, someone finally asked, “Him long where now?”

 Oh, Peter said, brightening up, she’s still living there, and still working in her bush garden.
 Someone made her a digging stick with a place for her foot so that she could still push it into the ground.
 She gets along fine, he said, she always figures out some way to get done what she wants to do, even though she has only one arm.

 I was reduced to mumbling and shaking my head …

 Now, I tell this story for two reasons.
 One is to remind myself and others of the strength and determination inherent in humans in general, in women in particular, and in one young Solomons woman in specific.
 Her story serves as a true inspiration for us all.

 And the other reason?

-It’s because ever since then, whenever things go particularly wrong for me, whenever Murphy says I’m breaking his Law and I end up paying for it, when things are at their bleakest, when I’m in pain, I just say to myself “O, ating mi nidim tufala Panadol nao”, “O, I think me need’m two fellow Panadol now”, and things suddenly brighten up and my sense of perspective is restored.
+It’s because ever since then, whenever things go particularly wrong for me, whenever Murphy says I’m breaking his Law and I end up paying for it, when things are at their bleakest, when I’m in pain, when I’ve taken a very wrong turn, I just say to myself “O, ating mi nidim tufala Panadol nao”, “O, I think me need’m two fellow Panadol now”, and things suddenly brighten up and my sense of perspective is restored.

 Night coming on here, I’ll post this and walk into town.
 The rain has let up some, the sun is peeking through the clouds, I need to stretch my legs.
 There’s another tanktainer delivery tonight, always more to see.